Joe Walsh becomes second Republican to challenge Trump for White House

 Walsh won a House of Representatives seat from Illinois as a candidate of the Republican Party’s fiscally conservative Tea Party movement in 2010, but he was defeated by Democrat Tammy Duckworth in his 2012 re-election bid.
 After leaving Congress, he became a Chicago-area radio talk show host.

-William Weld, a former Massachusetts governor, had been the only Republican trying to unseat Trump but his candidacy has so far failed to gain traction.
+Bill Weld, a former Massachusetts governor, had been the only Republican trying to unseat Trump but his candidacy has so far failed to gain traction.

 Former U.S. Representative and South Carolina Governor Mark Sanford said in July he was considering a primary challenge because of the rising federal debt.

-Weld, appearing on NBC’s “Meet the Press” on Sunday, said he welcomed Wash’s entry into the race and would welcome Sanford as well.
+Weld, appearing on NBC’s “Meet the Press” on Sunday, said he welcomed Walsh’s entry into the race and would welcome Sanford as well.

 “It can only contribute to more robust dialogue and that will be good for the country,” he said.
-“We need to assemble rational people.
-Sure, a crazed president makes the stock market go down, but that doesn’t mean we have to like it.”
+“We need to assemble rational people.”

 Any Republican challenger will face a formidable re-election effort mounted by Trump, who has consolidated his grip on the party’s national and state machinery.
 A Reuters/Ipsos poll conducted Aug.
 19-20 showed 87% of Republicans approve of his performance in office.